 24. How Does Foal Identify Their Mother Zebras?

-As a way of 'imprinting' their pattern, scent, and vocalization to the newborn zebra, the mother zebra will keep the foal from interaction with other mares for around 2 weeks.
+As a way of 'imprinting' their pattern, scent, and vocalization to the newborn zebra, the mother zebra will keep the foal from interacting with other mares for around 2 weeks.
 This bonding time helps the young zebra know and easily identifying the mother among the other mares.

 25. How Fast Is A Young Zebra?